rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-The `let` keyword, introduces a local variable.
-By default, variables
+The `let` keyword introduces a local variable.
+Variables are immutable
-are immutable. `let mut` can be used to introduce a local variable
+by default, so `let mut` can be used to introduce a local variable
 that can be reassigned.

 ~~~~